-Marathon runners or long-distance walkers are probably aware of without proper training or support, but for those new to these sports, maybe someone getting ready to run their first marathon, the risk of a less common injury is high.
+Marathon runners or long-distance walkers are probably aware of the injuries they could sustain without proper training or support, but for those new to these sports, maybe someone getting ready to run their first marathon, the risk of a less common injury is high.

 Peroneal Tendonitis is a condition that causes pain on the outside of the foot and up the outside of your lower leg when walking or running.